Critical velocity of a two-dimensional superflow past a potential barrier of arbitrary penetrability: Numerical calculation of the critical velocity

-For given values of $U_0$, we did simulations for different values of $v_\infty$ and observed if a stationary solution was reached or not.
-This allowed us to determine a transition interval with a precision which is, at best, $\delta_v$.
-One should notice that a sort of critical slowing down happens close to the transition between the nonstationary and stationary regimes: As $v_\infty$ is decreased towards the transition value, the imaginary-time interval before the emission of perturbation increases and this emission may not be observed in our finite-time window.
-We defined a non superfluid case as one where we observed the emission of several perturbations.
+For given values of \maths{U_{0}}, we have done simulations for different values of \maths{v_{\infty}} and observed if a stationary solution is reached or not.
+This has allowed us to determine a transition interval with a precision which is, at best, \maths{\delta_{v}}.
+One should notice that a sort of critical slowing-down happens close to the transition between the nonstationary and stationary regimes: As \maths{v_{\infty}} is decreased towards the transition value, the imaginary-time interval before the emission of some perturbation increases and this emission may not be observed in our finite-time window.
+We have defined the nonsuperfluid regime as the one where we observe the emission of several perturbations.